-Phase 1 plan is there will be rooms for SUP, DUP, SURC, the Matheson Gun Collection, various trail organizations, Cedar City OHV Group, and other groups which into the mission of the Southwestern Heritage Center.
+The Nichols family already has places for motor home and motel stays.
+The central building will house the carriages and wagons.
+Phase 1 plan is there will be rooms around the outside of the large barn for SUP, DUP, SURC, the Matheson Gun Collection, various trail organizations, and other groups which into the mission of the Southwestern Heritage Center.
+This is an example of the type of central facility we are currently looking to place on the property: